Story: Large forest birds

 Free of the need to fly, birds could also become larger.
 This was an advantage for birds that fed on low-quality leaf material, as this takes time to digest and needs to be carried in the digestive tract long enough to break down and release nutrients.
 Their size also made it possible to reach higher foliage, and was carried to the extreme in the case of the extinct moa – some were over 2 metres tall.

 New Zealand’s birds hold several size records – including the world’s largest parrot (kākāpō) and largest rail (takahē).
-The parea (Chatham Islands pigeon) is one of the world’s largest pigeons.
+The parea (Chatham Island pigeon) is one of the world’s largest pigeons.

 The country was also home to an even larger rail (the adzebill), the largest known eagle, and exceptionally large geese – all now extinct.
-The biggest moa species was among the world’s largest ratites – the group that also includes the ostrich, emu and kiwi.
+The biggest moa species was among the world’s largest birds.
+Moa were related to an ancient group of birds that also includes South American tinamous and the ostrich, emu and kiwi.

 Foods of the forest